Join > Club Building Information > Membership Drives

 Suggestions for a Successful Membership Drive

-Establish Goals.
-Determine, as a club or as a board, the number of new members you are to striving for.
+Establish Membership Goals.
+Determine, as a club or as a board, the number of new members you are to striving to welcome into your club.
 Provide incentives for present members for bringing new members.

 Advertise.
 Make sure that for whatever format your club chooses to recruit new members that the entire student body is aware of it.
 Posters, flyers, table tents in the lunchroom, announcements, school newsletters, bulletin boards, electronic bulletin boards, and personal contact should all be used to get the word out about an upcoming Key Club recruitment event.